fermatinc/amazon-payments-magento-plugin/README.md

 ### Configure Magento
 * The plugin is configured under **System**->**Configuration**->**Payment Methods**->**Amazon Payments**.
 * If you haven't already registered, use the link in the module to create an Amazon Payments account.
-   * The new and improved registration system will automaticaly exchange your Amazon Payments account keys, provided you have SSL enabled for your admin.
+   * The new and improved registration system will automaticaly exchange your Amazon Pay account keys, provided you have SSL enabled for your admin.
-   * If you dont have SSL enabled, copy and paste the encrypted keys string and the end of the registration flow into the configuration and it will automatically set up your keys as well.
+   * If you don't have SSL enabled, copy and paste the encrypted keys string and the end of the registration flow into the configuration and it will automatically set up your keys as well.

 ## Release Notes
 ### v1.4.0 Automated key exchange, new streamlined registration, condensed UI